 - Chauri Chaura – Calling off the Non-Cooperation Movement

 - Iron and Steel Plants:

 Chapterwise Weightage for CBSE Class 10 Social Science

 One of the critical factors that should affect your focus on a particular topic is its weightage in the examination.
-One should always make sure that the highest weightage chapters are covered first, and then they should move on to covering the lighter-weightage chapters in terms of marks.
+One should always make sure that the highest-weightage chapters are covered first, and then one should move on to covering the lighter-weightage chapters in terms of marks.

 |India and the Contemporary World -1||10|